 The Colonel by Fountain is in need of significant mechanical and electrical repairs.
 The goal of these infrastructure improvements is to rehabilitate the fountain to ensure the future enjoyment by the public of this key feature of Confederation Park.
-To accomplish these works, the NCC will be undertaking work in two phases, starting early December 2019 and continuing into spring 2020.
+To accomplish these works, the NCC will be undertaking work in two phases, starting early December 2019 and continuing into summer 2020.

 Scope of Work